-Like speech development, language also develops in stages.
-Click here to see language development in the first five years.
-When you use our language development services we look to see how a child understands language (receptive language) and how a child produces language (expressive language).
-We may also look at how a child uses language to communicate in different language contexts (pragmatic and social language).
+The initial assessment looks at how a child understands language (receptive language), how a child produces language (expressive language) and how a child uses language to communicate in different language contexts (pragmatic and social language).

 For pre-schoolers and children starting school, the following are examples of language intervention: